King's College London Core Privacy Notice

 How can you contact us or make a complaint to the regulator?

-To contact us about our privacy notice or information we hold about you, please write to the university’s Data Protection Officer, Albert Chan:
+To contact us about our privacy notice or information we hold about you, please write to the university’s Data Protection Officer, Olenka Cogias:

 - by email – email@example.com

-- or by post – Information Compliance team, King’s College London, Room 5.20
+- or by post – Information Compliance team, King’s College London, Room SW1.09 Somerset House, Strand Campus, WC2R 2LS

-If you don’t feel we have dealt with your request appropriately, you can complain to the Information Commissioner’s Office.
+If you do not feel we have dealt with your request appropriately, you can complain to the Information Commissioner’s Office.